 Tar Wars is a tobacco-free education program for fourth- and fifth-grade students.
 The program is designed to teach children about the short-term health effects and image-based consequences of tobacco use, and about being tobacco free by providing them tools to make positive decisions regarding their health and promote personal responsibility for their well being.

-Tar Wars was developed by Jeff Cain, MD, and Glenna Pember of the Hall of Life, a division of the Denver Mueum of Natural History, and Doctors Out to Care (DOC) in 1988.
-Since the development of Tar Wars in 1988, the program has reached more than 9 million children worldwide.
+Tar Wars was developed by Jeff Cain, MD, and Glenna Pember of the Hall of Life, a division of the Denver Museum of Natural History, and Doctors Out to Care (DOC) in 1988.
+Since the development of Tar Wars in 1988, the program has reached more than 10 million children worldwide.

-The program is owned and operated by the American Academy of Family Physicians (AAFP), and the program is implemented in classrooms by volunteers.
+The program is owned and operated by the American Academy of Family Physicians (AAFP).
+The Tar Wars program is implemented in classrooms by volunteers.
 By utilizing a community-based approach to mobilize family physicians, educators, and other health care professionals, Tar Wars can accomplish its goals.

 - Increase knowledge of short-term health effects and image-based consequences of tobacco use

-- Illustrate cost/financial impact cost of using tobacco and ways money could be better spent
+- Illustrate cost/financial impact of using tobacco and ways money could be better spent

 - Identify reasons why people use tobacco

-- Explain how tobacco advertising, tobacco use in movies, and the tobacco industry markets their products to children
+- Explain how tobacco advertising, tobacco use in movies, and the tobacco industry markets their products to youth

 More About Tar Wars

-- Tar Wars Program Information (for coordinators, presenters, teachers, and students)
+- Tar Wars Program Information (for coordinators, presenters, and teachers)

 - AAFP Policy on Excise Taxes on Other Tobacco Products (OTP)